encode/uvicorn/docs/deployment.md

                                   [default: TLSv1]
   --header TEXT                   Specify custom default HTTP response headers
                                   as a Name:Value pair --app-dir TEXT                  Look for APP in the specified directory.
-Defaults to '.'
-  --help                          Show this message and exit.
+Defaults to the current working directory --help                          Show this message and exit.
 ```